d12bb/d12bb.github.io/content/_index.md

 +++
 +++

-Hi, I'm Benedikt, Notfallsanitäter and hobbyist computer enthusiast from Germany.
+Hi, I'm Benedikt, <span class="definition" title="German emergency medic; equivalent to paramedics in other countries">Notfallsanitäter</span> and hobbyist computer enthusiast from Germany.

 Find me on: